blasvicco/bv-react-svgloader/README.md

 ### Installation

-Install this component it easy, just use npm as:
+Install this component is easy, just use npm as:
 ```BASH
 npm install react-svgloader
 ```